-This Asian recipe may seem out of place in an Italian recipe blog, but it shares a lot with Italian preparations.
+Bill’s Whole Snapper Garlic Ginger recipe may seem seem out of place in an Italian recipe blog, but this Asian recipe shares a lot with Italian preparation.
 First, the fish should be fresh, which in our case was beyond doubt, having purchased it from Robert, our local fishmonger at the daily harbor fish market in Georgetown, Grand Cayman.
 Robert cleans and filets all manner of fresh catch with an uber sharp machete right in front of your eyes.
 Second, the accompanying flavors are understated and elevate rather than overwhelm the fresh fish.

 This is a favorite of Suzy and mine when we, like we are now, spend time at our vacation home in the Caymans (no money laundering jokes, please).
 After a grueling day under the sun, there’s nothing quite like this flavorful fish dish and a little (or a lot of) white wine to wash it down.